ponylang/pony-patterns/content/testing/output-only-actors.md

 that we get the correct output on the stream.
 In a real world example, our class would probably be doing some sort of formatting and wouldn't just be a pass through of the data.
-Instead of testing file stream directly, we are testing a stub `_TestStream` that is standing in for the standard library `FileStream` actor.
+Instead of testing file stream directly, we are testing a stub `_TestStream` that is standing in a standard library `OutStream` interface.
+In real code, this would probably be the concrete actor `FileStream` or similar.
 Our stub implements the OutStream interface and records everything we write to it:

 ```pony